Gerard Flores: Artistry

 Gerard possesses the vocal range of a tenor.
 Gerard's work was influenced by his idol, Cher, but also by big stars like Ricky Martin, Jennifer Lopez, and Madonna.
 According to Gerard, his first crush was the singer and actress Thalía.
 He has even stated that her live performances were a huge motivation for him to follow a career in entertainment.
 Chayanne is also another artist that has influenced Gerard's work since the beginning of his career and it's not a casualty that the press has started to see him as his successor.
 PopSugar editor wrote, "He could definitely be a younger Chayanne — not that there's anything wrong with 50-year-old Chayanne.
 He definitely brings a distinct, fresh sound that fuses different sub genres of Latin music in a way that connects across cultural lines and language".

-Gerard is known for pushing the envelope regarding social issues in all his videos. "'Esta Noche' celebrated dancers with different sexual orientations, 'Lonely' was all about the loneliness during the pandemic and now, with 'Por Eso Te Amo', Gerard brings the attention to people with hearing loss including the written lyrics and sign language on his music video", said Los Angeles Times.
-That's why he is considered an unapologetic maverick by many respected and important media outlets like People en Español that said, "Gerard Flores does with his music what no other singers dare to do" and the editor of Musical Notes Global who wrote: "Radiating incredible compassion and love, there is no doubt that Gerard Flores is on track to become one of the top Latin pop artists of the year, and will soon become an inspiring role model and a voice of optimism for anyone who is facing challenges of their own and needs to be reminded of the unique power that they carry with them inside".
-Another cause very important to Gerard is the fight against bullying.
-In many interviews, he mentioned being bullied for many years at school and how music was his savior.
-"I want my music to empower people, to make them feel beautiful and loved", he said.